cccnrc/diagnosticator-AWS/README.md

 sudo systemctl restart diagnosticator
 ```

-If you made changes to the databse, be sure to apply them on your server database as well.
+If you made changes to the database, be sure to apply them on your server database as well.
 In this case:
 ```
 cd $APP_DIR
 git pull